icerpc/slicec/README.md

 ## Overview

-The slicec library is a Rust library that can be used to compile Slice definitions into a `CompilationResult` struct.
+The slicec library is a Rust library that can be used to compile Slice definitions into a `CompilationState` struct.
-The `CompilationResult` struct contains the AST and any diagnostics that were emitted during compilation.
+The `CompilationState` struct contains the AST and any diagnostics that were emitted during compilation.

 ### Compile from strings